The demon goes by many names: ecommerce “reckoning,” exit “purgatory,” Amazon “arbitrage,” the “customer acquisition pricing parade.”

 “Fundamental retail economics haven’t changed — location, in-store teams, and lastly layout-plus-displays.
 The halo can give you stronger confidence to lean into retail as a channel and understand how else to use the store beyond just as a store.”

-It’s an alluring proposition.
 Better still when you weigh not only costs and ROAS, but saturation.

 Certainly, diversification possesses breakout stars.

-In addition to the options mentioned above, DTC is moving into traditional media (print, OOH, TV, and radio) as well as other discovery channels: namely, Snapchat, Pinterest, and TikTok.
+In addition to the options mentioned above, DTC is moving into traditional media (print, OOH, TV, and radio) as well as other discovery channels: namely, Snapchat, Pinterest, and YouTube.
 Not only are impressions and clicks cheaper on less saturated networks, but organic reach remains strong.

 Nonetheless, defined in terms of “the same or better returns than Facebook,” such channels simply don’t exist.

-Worse than myth, diversification is a siren song that will lead many DTC businesses onto the rocks.
+Worse than a myth, diversification is a siren song that will lead many DTC businesses onto the rocks.
 This isn’t anti-diversification; rather, it’s about redeeming the sequence of pursuit and what we mean when we say it.

 Facebook and Instagram are the highest-performing, most-efficient sales channel in human history.
 Why?
 In a word: data.